Considering a SPAC? This 3-Step Stress Test Can Tell If You’re Ready

 • Have you created an audit committee as required by the SEC rules and requirements for listing on a national exchange?
 Are they actively involved in the audit process?

-Finally, SPACs will continue to be a great option for many companies, but before moving forward, we recommend checking these and other boxes.
+Finally, going public will continue to be a great option for many companies seeking to access public capital, but before moving forward, we recommend checking these and other boxes.
 And in some instances, they must be checked.
-Think of it this way: You want to take your company to a new destination, but like the airplane mentioned earlier, it pays to go through the above points systematically—for all stakeholders involved.
+Think of it this way: You want to take your company to a new destination, but like the airplane mentioned earlier, it pays to go through the above points systematically — for all stakeholders involved.

 You wouldn’t want to be on a flight that skips its checklist, right?
-The same should hold true for SPACs.
+The same should hold true for going public.
 This is especially true at a time when investors and legislators are scrutinizing the industry like never before.
-It may sound rote and mundane, but it’s that attention to details that can spell the difference between success or failure.
-The best time to start is now.

 Learn more about what’s involved in becoming a public company and how RGP can support your journey.